kugupu/kugupu/docs/visualisation.rst

 from a command line terminal run "``nglview enable``".
 This should produce some output ending with "Validating: OK".
-Once this is done, make sure to restart the Jupyter notebook server, (not just the notebook session) and the problem should be fixed.
+Once this is done, make sure to restart the Jupyter notebook server, (or restart the notebook session and refresh the browser) and the problem should be fixed.

 API Reference